zbgapi/docs/source/index.html.md

 currencyName  | string  | Name of settlement currency commodityName  | string  | Name of commodity currency contractUnit  | string  | unit of contract. e.g. 0.01btc
+orderLimit  | string  | order limit
-pv  | string  | The open interest in the last 24 hours in contracts tbv  | string  | totalBidVol tav  | string  | totalAskVol
+openInterestUSD  | string  | The total value of outstanding derivative contracts that have not been settled. indexPrice  | string  | The Spot price of an asset, aggregated from several exchanges to form an Index.
+The Index price methodology varies for each derivative exchange. basis  | string  | basis=Index Price - Futrues Price fundingRate  | string  | funding Rate spread  | string  | The difference between the highest bid and lowest ask pv  | string  | The open interest in the last 24 hours in contracts tbv  | string  | totalBidVol tav  | string  | totalAskVol